Windows 11 Update

 • Use Real Dialogue.
 Say things like “It’s on step 3 of 5” or “This is the cumulative update; nothing I can do.”
 Specific phrasing feels real.

 • Record Reactions.
-If appropriate, film from across the room—spinning dots make great B-roll for prank compilations.
+If appropriate, film from across the room—spinning dots make great B-roll for simulator compilations.

 ❓ FAQ